-- Students with a cumulative GPA below 2.5 at the end of the first year will be academically dismissed from the California School of Law and will not be permitted to sit for the FYLSX. - Students who Fail a course during the first academic year will be dismissed from the California School of Law. - Students with two consecutive trimesters with a GPA below 2.5 will be academically dismissed from the California School of Law. - Students that do not pass The Legal Writing and Analyses capstone course will be academically dismissed from the California School of Law.
+- Students with a cumulative GPA below 2.5 at the end of the first year will be academically dismissed from the California School of Law and will not be permitted to sit for the FYLSX. - Students who Fail a course during the first academic year will be dismissed from the California School of Law. - Students with two consecutive trimesters with a GPA below 2.5 will be academically dismissed from the California School of Law. - Students with a trimester GPA of or below 2.0 will be academically dismissed from the California School of Law. - Students that do not pass The Legal Writing and Analyses capstone course will be academically dismissed from the California School of Law.